codespede/pwoli/docs/index.md

 ## Pwoli

-Pwoli is a Node JS framework written in TypeScript which can work independantly on a raw NodeJS/TypeScript environement OR, in co-ordination with other frameworks like Express.js.
+Pwoli is a NodeJS/TypeScript framework written in TypeScript which can work independantly on a raw NodeJS/TypeScript environement OR, in co-ordination with any other frameworks or libraries like Express.js.

 Pwoli can connect to any kind of ORMs by implementing thier corresponding [ORM Adapters](/pwoli/api-docs/classes/ORMAdapter.html) and works with [Sequelize](https://sequelize.org) out of the box at present by [SequelizeAdapter](/pwoli/api-docs/classes/SequelizeAdapter.html).